sanjaymahto/hierarchical-data-representation/README.md

 The [dag](https://github.com/sanjaymahto/hierarchical-data-representation/blob/origin/feature/refactoring-code/src/dag.js) module allows you to mount SVG element to any HTML element provided. dag is a function which accepts one parameter `mount` which can be any HTML Element like div, span, id etc.
 It returns a function to load Nested Tree JSON data with configuration object as parameters to create an Instance of DAG graph.

+By default, DAG will take default positions for nodes to create a tree.
+But, if you want to give custom positions to the Nodes, then it can be done by passing (x,y) positions of each node as(px, py) in Nested JSON structure (see Example below).

 `Example:`

 `Create a mount point for DAG (Directed Acyclic Graph)`